RileyZito/psp_tools/README.md

 ## Terminology:

-- **OCEAN code**- a code created in part by my mentor John Vinson that is a theoretical tool used to examine the structure and electron movement in crystal materials
+- **OCEAN code**- a theoretical tool for calculating optical/UV and near-edge x-ray (XAS/RIXS) spectra in crystalline materials

 - **znucl**- atomic number of an element

-- **semicore**- which calculation to run depending on the structure of the electron levels in an element/material
+- **semicore**- whether or not the pseudopotential includes so-called semi-core electrons in the valence bands, e.g., 3s and 3p electrons in a 3d transition metal

-- **quality**- how many points/what depth the code needs to run to insure that an accurate model is created
+- **quality**- directly related to the plane-wave energy cut-off (in Rydberg) needed for a given pseudopotential

-- **pseudo potential files**- files that supply important information about elements to OCEAN
+- **pseudopotential files**- files that supply important information about elements to OCEAN

 ## How to use database codes: